 Originally posted 5/9/15

 Marie (I got names on this one)

 Margaret called me to tell me the news.
-I’d been expecting it for months; always waiting for that call to say that Mum was finally gone.
+I’d been expecting it for months; always on pins and needles waiting for the call to say that Mum was finally gone.
 She’d been deteriorating for a couple of years, but since the previous winter, when she’d taken a nasty spill on the icy sidewalk in front of her house, she hadn’t been herself.
 She was mentally closed in.
 She didn’t care about anything any more.
 She’d lost her appetite for baking, for her favorite TV shows, for Bingo – for any of the small things that had previously brought her joy.

 I’d tried to plan my life around her inevitable and impending passing.
 I knew when the time came, I’d have to go back home for a few weeks to help Margie sort things out, sell the house, settle the estate.
 I never committed myself firmly to any social plans that I couldn’t back out of at the last minute.
 I made sure to carefully document everything I was doing at work, so anyone else could step in and pick up where I’d left off.
 I didn’t leave anything for the last minute, but instead made sure I was ready to go at a moment’s notice.
 I even had a packed bag stowed in the hall closet.

 I liked having everything under control.
 People thought I was uptight and anal, but I found a kind of comfort in having no loose ends, planning for every possible contingency.
 I had no patience for those who were caught unaware because they hadn’t thought things through.
 That was just sloppy living, as far as I was concerned.